nktice/AMD-AI/README.md

 ## Top for video memory and usage
 nvtop
 Note : I have had issues with the distro version crashes with 2 GPUs, installing new version from sources works fine.
+Project website : https://github.com/Syllo/nvtop
 ```bash
 sudo apt install -y nvtop
 ```